jasonleo0602/NFLQuarterbackTrackerProject/README.md

 2. Modeling
 3. App Development

-For final showcase, the poster board is shown.
+For final showcase, the poster board is shown and a link to me presenting it is shown here: https://youtu.be/nneyH-xVzQY

+Note: The limit was a 3 minute long video for the class although I believe more time could have been allotted to explain the project more thoroughly.